dszyszek/simple-monolith-k8s/README.md

 1. build BE image

-`$ cd ./web_server && docker build -t simple-app-server ./`
+`$ docker build -t simple-app-server ./web_server/Dockerfile.prod ./web_server`

 ### Running with Kubernetes (locally, on minikube)

 Now we're able to deploy the app to K8S!
 We'll deploy the app to local K8S cluster and for that we'll use `minikube`.
 To deploy the app you need to:

-1. Run minikube
+0. We started minikube in previous steps, but just in case -> make sure you started the `minikube` cluster

 `$ minikube start`